โฐ Minimum Connection Times

 ๐ข Terminal Information

 Glen Innes Airport (GLI) is a significant regional aviation facility serving the town of Glen Innes and the wider Northern Tablelands region of New South Wales, Australia.
 Located approximately 9 kilometers northwest of the town center, the airport is a critical piece of infrastructure for a region known as 'Celtic Country' due to its strong Scottish and Celtic heritage.
-The facility features two substantial runways, including a 1,498-meter asphalt strip, and is currently undergoing major developments to transform it into a hub for aviation education and regional services.
+The airport operates two substantial runways, including a 1,498-meter asphalt strip, and is currently undergoing major developments to transform it into a hub for aviation education and regional services.

 The terminal facilities at Glen Innes Airport are functional and tailored to the needs of the general aviation and business communities.
 The small passenger terminal provides basic amenities for travelers and pilots, including check-in counters and a comfortable waiting area.
 As part of a significant ongoing investment, the airport is poised to host a new commercial aviation college, which will bring expanded infrastructure including new taxiways, hangars, and upgraded fueling facilities.
 The airport's focus remains on providing a professional and efficient experience for the interior of the New England region.